-Applying a statistical analysis technique called ‘distance sampling’, we can potentially generate population estimates for macro-marine or terrestrial species on any scale and in any location throughout the world.
-The desired precision and unbiased nature of such estimates are related to sample size, survey coverage, methodology, including accurate measurements of sighting distance and angle.
-Irrespective of whether surveys are dedicated to monitoring cetaceans, pinnipeds, birds or terrestrial species, our observers record all incidental species sightings to facilitate an ecosystem approach and understanding of inter-population dynamics.
+The desired precision and unbiased nature of such estimates are dependent on sample size, survey coverage, methodology, and more crucially, accurate measurements of sighting distance.
+Irrespective of whether surveys are dedicated to monitoring cetaceans, pinnipeds, birds, or terrestrial species, observers should record all incidental-species sightings (as appropriate) to facilitate an ecosystem approach and understanding of inter-population dynamics.